Ball Don’t Lie

 For the first two months inside the bubble, the NBA followed Jackson’s prescription.
 Every team and the leadership of the league placed the vague notion of systemic racism at the center of their self-presentation.
 On the first night the NBA season resumed, I watched players, coaches, and referees link arms and kneel for the national anthem.
 When the song ended, the players took the court with the collectively bargained slogans on the backs of their jerseys.
 Following Popovich and Kerr’s lead, the NBA centered its show around thoughtfulness, with dutiful incantations of its responsibility to use its platform for good and ninety-second videos of players, all of whom were wearing masks, talking to the camera about what systemic racism and police brutality mean to them.
 Nothing was unexpected or particularly moving.
 I imagine nobody’s mind was changed about anything, which I imagine wasn’t the point anyway.

 During those first days of the NBA bubble, the only disharmony came from two players—one white, one Black—who stood while everyone else knelt.
-(Popovich, who served in the military, also stood for the anthem, as did Becky Hammond, the first woman to work as a full-time assistant coach in the NBA.
+(Popovich, who served in the military, also stood for the anthem, as did Becky Hammon, the first woman to work as a full-time assistant coach in the NBA.
 When asked about it, Popovich said, “I’d prefer to keep that to myself.”)
 These acts of defiance prompted an interrogation both from the reporters inside the bubble and then throughout social media about why they would do such a thing, openly at odds with not only public morality but the stated values of the NBA.
 This shouldn’t have been surprising—protest requires conflict, and the most progressive league will offer the fewest opportunities for an actual challenge to power.
 When almost everyone kneels and the media asks the standers about it, kneeling becomes the league-approved norm.

 Professional leagues around the world have also followed Jackson’s prediction and placed their institutions, whether franchises or their front offices, behind Black Lives Matter.
 But outside of NASCAR, which banned the Confederate flag from its raceways, pro sports have not yet “transform[ed] into something much more than a game.”
 The athletes were still athletes and the fans were still fans.